The coincidence of the homologies of integral currents and of integral singular chains, via cosheaves: Variants of local Lipschitz contractibility

 \begin{definition}[\cite{Y}, {cf.\! \cite{MY}}] \upshape Let $X$ be a metric space.
 We say that $X$ is {\it locally Lipschitz contractible}, for short LLC, if for any $x \in X$ and any $r > 0$, there exists $r' \in (0,r]$ such that $U(x,r')$ is Lipschitz contractible to $x$ in $U(x,r)$.
-Here, $U(x,r)$ denotes the open metric ball centered at $x$ with radius $r$.
-We denote by $\met^\LLC$ the fullsubcategory of $\met$ consisting of all LLC spaces as objects. \end{definition}
+This property is also called the LLC-condition. \end{definition} Here, $U(z,s)$ always denotes the open metric ball centered at $z$ with radius $s$ in a metric space.
+Notice that we use a version of the definition of LLC-condition reformulated in \cite{MY}.
+Obviously, if a metric space $X$ is covered by open sets $X_i$ such that each open set $X_i$ is LLC, then $X$ is LLC.

-\begin{definition} \upshape We say that a metric space $X$ is {\it weakly locally Lipschitz contractible}, for short WLLC, if for any $x \in X$ and any open set $U \subset X$ with $x \in U$, there exists an open set $V \subset X$ with $x \in V \subset U$ such that $V$ is Lipschitz contractible in $U$ to some point of $U$.
-We denote by $\met^\WLLC$ the fullsubcategory of $\met$ consisting of all WLLC spaces as objects. \end{definition}
+We introduce a notion which seems to be weaker than the LLC-condition. \begin{definition} \upshape We say that a metric space $X$ is {\it weakly locally Lipschitz contractible}, for short WLLC, if for any $x \in X$ and any open set $U \subset X$ with $x \in U$, there exists an open set $V \subset X$ with $x \in V \subset U$ such that $V$ is Lipschitz contractible in $U$ to some point of $U$. \end{definition}

+Obviously, every LLC space is WLLC.
+Further, we have \begin{lemma} Let $U$ be a subset of a metric space $V$.
+Suppose that $U$ is Lipschitz contractible in $V$.
+Then, for any $x \in U$, $U$ is Lipschitz contractible to $x$ in $V$.